§48E Qualified Facilities

 At full campus scale, it is designed to coordinate 500 or more distributed micro-powerplants and micro-AI centers.

 As the campus grows, TUE grows with it—without requiring redesign of the core system.
-Beyond Net Zero

 By capturing, storing, and reusing thermal energy that would otherwise be wasted, the campus is designed to operate Beyond Net Zero.